Eikix/articles/blog-posts/dynamodb-cdk/dynamodb-cdk.md

 Surely, if you read the TL;DR and the small background story, you're starting to see where I'm going with this whole rant.

 Each of our team's new comer deployed a toy stack to learn about serverless and AWS.
 The serverless tutorial uses AWS CDK.
 To keep it light, we mostly went with default settings.
 Amongst these settings hid the "provisioned" billing mode and the "retain" removal policy.
-To simplify, the "provisioned" billing mode means that when provisioning a new dynamodb table, AWS provisions a floor amount of storage space and makes you pay for it.
-Moreover, as one removes their stack, the "retain" removal policy prevents the dynamodb table from being deleted with the stack.
+To simplify, with the DynamoDB "provisioned" billing mode, AWS provisions a floor storage space, and minimum Read capacity units (RCU) & Write capacity units (WCU).
+Then, AWS charges you for it regardless of your usage.
+For DynamoDB, I found that the "provision" billing mode costs about $11/month per table (in US regions) even if you're not using the table at all.
+Moreover, when a stack is removed, the "retain" removal policy prevents the DynamoDB table from being deleted with the stack.

 Each rookie deploys a sandbox stack.
 Storage resources are provisioned, i.e. the table costs a floor amount even if we don't use it.
 Tables are prevented from being deleted.
 Yep, a potentially bottomless pit was created.